arturo918/DoYouLikeThis/README.md

 # WhoLikedThat

-A multiplayer party game where you and your friends try to guess who interacted with what on TikTok.
-Think Kahoot, but the questions are generated from your actual TikTok likes, favorites, and shares.
+I built this party game to figure out which of my friends actually liked or saved specific TikToks.
+Basically Kahoot, but using our real TikTok history.

-## What it actually does
+## What's the idea?

-You create a lobby, everyone logs in with their TikTok account, and the app builds trivia rounds out of your combined activity history.
-During each round, a video pops up and you have to call out which friend liked it, favorited it, or sent it to the group.
+You set up a room, everyone signs in with TikTok, and the app mixes everyone's public activity into trivia questions.
+A video shows up on screen and you gotta guess who liked it, favorited it, or sent it to the group chat.

-## How it works under the hood
+## How the backend handles it

-1. **Auth:** Players authenticate using TikTok Login Kit (standard OAuth 2.0 flow).
+* **Auth flow:** Standard OAuth 2.0 via TikTok Login Kit.
+Nothing fancy here.
-2. **Data Retrieval:** The backend queries the TikTok Data Portability API asynchronously to pull recent likes, favorites, and shares.
+* **Data fetching:** Backend queries TikTok's Data Portability API asynchronously when a player joins.
-3. **Storage & Caching:** We cache up to 200 interaction records per user locally in SQLite to build the game rounds without spamming the API.
+* **Caching:** Stores up to 200 activity records per user in SQLite so we don't hit API rate limits mid-game.
-4. **Lobbies:** Rooms sync player states and render real-time questions based on overlapping user data.
+* **State sync:** Express handles room states and matches overlapping player interactions to build the rounds.

 ## Tech Stack

-* **Frontend:** React, Vite, TypeScript, Tailwind CSS
+* **Frontend:** React + Vite, TypeScript, Tailwind
 * **Backend:** Node.js, Express, TypeScript
 * **Database:** SQLite
-* **APIs:** TikTok Login Kit, TikTok Data Portability API
+* **APIs:** TikTok Login Kit & Data Portability API

-## Running locally
+## Local Setup

-First, clone the repository and install dependencies:
+Grab the repo and install packages:

 ```bash
 git clone [https://github.com/arturo918/WhoLikedThat-.git](https://github.com/arturo918/WhoLikedThat-.git)